CRPropa/CRPropa3/doc/pages/Basic-concepts.md

 is very likely not thread-safe).

-Other paradigms for parallelization are distributed memory multiprocessing with MPI, and GPGPU computing.
+Other paradigms for parallelization are distributed memory multiprocessing with MPI, and GPU computing.
 These require a specific program layout and are currently not supported.

 ### Unit system